kalaiyarasan216/banking_application/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## The Spraks Foundation

+Sparks Foundation Internship Project : Basic Banking System A Web Application used to transfer money between multiple users (Project contains 10 dummy users).
+A dummy user can also be created.

+## Frameworks

+FrontEnd:Angular js

+BackEnd : Spring Boot

+DataBase: MySQL